ssfsx17/sky-islands/core.md

 **High-Power Shot**:

+- Technique
+- 1 AP
 - 10 energy
-- Do a ranged weapon attack, adding your Weapon Ranged Techs rating to your Physical Power.
+- Do a ranged weapon attack, adding your Weapon Ranged Techs skill rating to your Physical Power.
 Its damage type is changed to be of the linked element.

 #### Rating 15

 **Beam Shot**:

+- Technique
+- 1 AP
 - 15 energy
 - Do a ranged weapon attack against all enemies in a line, up to the maximum range of your weapon.
 Its damage type is changed to be of the linked element.

 **Discharging Exploding Shot**:

+- Technique
+- 1 AP
 - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
 - 5 energy
-- Do a ranged weapon attack against one target, as well as all enemies within 5 feet of that target.
+- Do a ranged weapon attack against one target, as well as all enemies who are square-side-adjacent to that target.
 The attack additionally does physical elemental damage for each elemental charge, equal to Physical Power * 0.5 per charge.
 This extra damage ignores armor.

+**Link Attack**:

+- Reaction
+- Reserves 1 AP
+- When an ally does more than 1 damage to an enemy who is within your attack range, and the ally gains an elemental charge, you add your attack damage to that ally's action and gain the same type of elemental charge.

 ## Linear Tactics Group